objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

     }
 }
 ```
-Every time before executing a task, `Gradle` makes a fingerprint of the path
+Before executing a task, `Gradle` makes a fingerprint of the path
 and contents of the source files and saves it.
-If the task completes successfully, then `Gradle` also makes a fingerprint from the resulting files.
+If the task completes successfully, `Gradle` also makes a fingerprint from the resulting files.
 To avoid re-fingerprinting the original files, `Gradle` checks the last modification time and the size of the original
 files before reassembling.
-Thus, when the project is rebuilt, some or all of the tasks may be
-not completed, but to use the results already obtained.
+This allows `Gradle` to use the results already obtained when the project is rebuilt.
-`Gradle` also stores fingerprints of previous builds so that projects can be built quickly, for example when switching
+Additionally, `Gradle` stores fingerprints of previous builds enabling quick project builds,
-from one branch to another - `Build Cache`.
+for example when switching from one branch to another - known as the - `Build Cache`.